-Armed Forces, Journalism, Law Clerk, Lawyer, Police Force, Politician, Security, Teacher, Various Legal Departments.
+Armed Forces, Journalism, Law Clerk, Lawyer, Police Force, Politician, Education, Health care.

 PSYCHOLOGY

 PREREQUISITE - Grade B in Year 10 Humanities General and Science General

 Psychology is the scientific study of how people think, feel and act.
 It aims to answer important questions such as what factors influence human development.
 While there are other disciplines that overlap with psychology's main aim to understand humans, psychology is rigorous in its use of scientific method.
 This allows for systematic exploration into the complexities of human behaviour based on evidence gathered through planned investigations.